iagmla/KEG/README.md

 # KEG Cipher

+*** Use KEG-R

-Kolor Encryption Gate is a playing card cipher designed to emulate motions of a game.
+Karl's Encryption Gate is a playing card cipher designed to emulate motions of a game.
 It is a hand-held, non-periodic rotor machine.
 It's strength is the length of the deck (52 factorial).